Traditional Easter Festivities and Customs With Eggs, Bunnies, and Games

 A fun game in which decorated eggs or chocolate eggs are hidden, supposedly by the Easter Bunny, for children to hunt for and find.

 Egg Dancing is an ancient custom, nowadays rarely seen, but still practised in parts of the UK over Easter.
 Brought to England by the Saxons in the 5th century, and first recorded in 1498, it involves townspeople, sometimes blindfolded, dancing around eggs laid on the ground, attempting to avoid stepping on them.

 Egg Tapping, known as shackling, jarping or dumping, is popular all over the world today.
 Historically, dyed egg was used.The game involves two people tapping their hard-boiled eggs together, each with the intention of cracking the other’s egg, whilst keeping their own intact.

 Chocolate Easter Eggs

-The first chocolate Easter eggs were made in Europe in the early 19th Century with France and Germany taking the lead.
+The first chocolate Easter eggs were made in France and Germany in the early 19th Century.
 Nowadays a wider and wider variety of boxed Easter eggs are on the shelves of supermarkets and super-expensive ones are available from specialist chocolatiers.
 But it's fun to attempt to make your own and involve the family in decorating them.
 I have found that Silicone mounds produce a better and more consistent result than plastic.
 To achieve a good result it's wise to use the best quality 80% cocoa solids chocolate that you can afford.